 Getting Compensation for Your Spinal Cord Injury

 Spinal cord injuries are devastating and permanent.
-When someone else causes you to suffer a spinal cord injury, the compensation you receive will be a large amount.
+When someone else causes you to suffer a spinal cord injury (like after a car accident in Charleston, for example),the compensation you receive will be a large amount.
 You will need a lot of resources for your care and treatment throughout your life.

 To ensure you are awarded the maximum amount possible, you need to work with an attorney who is familiar with spinal cord injuries, understands how you are affected, and knows the resources you are going to need throughout your life.